rabbitmq/rabbitmq-website/site/publishers.md

 ### Routing Issues

 A publisher can be successfully connected, authenticated and granted the permissions to publish to an exchange (topic, destination).
-However, it is possible that such messages would not routed to any queues or consumers.
+However, it is possible that such messages would not be routed to any queues or consumers.
 This can be due to

  * A configuration mismatch between applications, e.g. topics used by the publishers and consumers do not match